eu-digital-identity-wallet/eudi-lib-ios-iso18013-security/README.md

 ## Session encryption
 Session encryption uses standard ephemeral key ECDH to establish session keys for authenticated symmetric encryption.
-The ``SessionEncryption`` struct implements session encryption (for the mDoc currently) It is initialized from a) the session establishment data received from the mdoc reader, b) the device engagement data generated from the mdoc and c) the handover data.
+The ``SessionEncryption`` struct implements session encryption (for the mDoc currently) It is initialized from
+* the session establishment data received from the mdoc reader.
+* the device engagement data generated from the mdoc.
+* the handover data.

 ```swift
 var sessionEncr = SessionEncryption(se: sessionEstablishmentObject, de: deviceEngagementObject, handOver: handOverObject)